pkelly03/pkelly03.github.io/_posts/2014-07-25-reactive-design-patterns-chapter1-summary.md

 ---
 layout: post
-title: "Book Review - Reactive Design Patterns (In Progress)"
+title: "Book Selection - Reactive Design Patterns"
 description: ""
 category: null
 tags: []
-published: false
+published: true
 ---

 Our company set up a book club recently where our loose plan is that we are going to try and read an IT book once a month.
 This month we decided on Reactive Design Patterns.

-    val x = Array(1,2,3,4)
+Will keep you posted how we get on.